 - Encourage friends and family to drive phone-free.

-A summary on Teen Safety Campaign – Rules for The Road
+Teen Safety Campaign – Rules for The Road

 The Teen Safety Campaign focuses on six key risk factors that contribute to increased motor crashes.